open-mmlab/mmpretrain/configs/blip/README.md

 | `blip-base_3rdparty_nlvr`\* |   259.37   |   82.33   | [config](./blip-base_8xb32_nlvr.py) | [model](https://download.openmmlab.com/mmclassification/v1/blip/blip-base_3rdparty_nlvr_20230427-3b14d33f.pth) |

 *Models with * are converted from the [official repo](https://github.com/salesforce/LAVIS).
 The config files of these models are only for inference.
 We haven't reprodcue the training results.*

+*Results with # denote zero-shot evaluation.
+The corresponding model hasn't been finetuned on that dataset.*

 ## Citation